bjuppa/com-plain-date/README.md

 ### Plain-time

-ComPlainDate provides `PlainTime` representing a local _time-of-day_.
+ComPlainDate provides `PlainTime` for representing a local _time-of-day_.
 Plain-time objects are mostly used for storing and displaying a fixed time-of-day and operations on them are surprisingly uncommon.

 Plain-time objects have four numeric properties (`hour`, `minute`, `second`, and `millisecond`), that can be used for operations in the rare case it's needed.